isomerpages/enterprisesg-seeds/index.md

 description: Catalysing smart monies into Singapore-based, early-stage technology startups.
 image: /images/seedslogo2.png
 permalink: /
-notification: "Notice: Unauthorised use of the SEEDS Capital name and branding.
-  Learn more  SEEDS Capital officers will never offer financial incentives for participation in our programmes.
-Report any incident to infoHQ@sggc.sg if you are unsure if something is a scam."
+notification: '<p>     Notice: Unauthorised use of the SEEDS name and branding.      <a rel="noopener noreferrer" target="_blank" href="https://seedscapital.com">Learn more.</a><br>     SEEDS officers will never offer financial incentives for participation in our programmes.<br>     Report any incident to <a href="mailto:infoHQ@sggc.sg">infoHQ@sggc.sg</a> if you are unsure if something is a scam. </p>'
 sections:
   - hero:
       title: Invested In The Future